Fokke-/vue-bartender.js/README.md

 ### v-bartender-close

 Close bar by name.
-If name is undefined, any open bar will be closed.
+If name is undefined, the topmost bar will be closed.

 ```html
 <!-- Close mobile navigation -->